Salman-Kb/Salman-Kb/README.md

 - 👋 Hi, I’m @Salman-Kb
-- 💻 An IT Support Engineer with a bachelor's in Networks Engineering.
+- 💻 An IT Engineer with a bachelor's in Networks Engineering, Master in networking technology.
-- 👀 I’m interested in scripting and coding to automate my job as an IT Engineer.
+- 👀 I’m interested in scripting and coding to automate and improve my job as an IT Engineer.
-- 🧑🏻‍💻 This account shows the codes and scripts that I used with my projects and tasks.
+- 🧑🏻‍💻 This account shows the codes and scripts that I using with my projects and tasks.
-- 🌱 I’m currently learning linux ,python
+- 🌱 I’m currently learning linux ,AWS
 - 📫 You can reach me at: E-mail:	salman.kabboul@outlook.com ,LinkedIn: www.linkedin.com/in/salman-kabboul